 Alas, the pressures of postgraduate study kept me from delving into this title until quite recently.
 However, on reading Wellman’s introduction, I was struck by his express view (indeed, his desire) that America should be more like England in the way its legal profession is organised.
 I found it ironic that whilst England has for decades been striving towards a more ‘fused’ profession, akin to the American system, here was an experienced American attorney arguing, in 1905, that his country needed to be following the English example!

-I will provide the relevant introductory passage (edited for convenience), followed by a discussion leading to consideration of the proposed cuts to Legal Aid.
+I will provide the relevant introductory passage (edited for convenience), followed by a discussion of courtroom advocacy, leading to consideration of the recently proposed cuts to British Legal Aid.

 Hence, in 1905, Wellman argued:

-“ The conduct of a case in court is a peculiar art for which many lawyers, however learned in the law, are not fitted.
+“ The conduct of a case in court is a peculiar art for which many lawyers, however learned, are not fitted.

 In the United States, we recognise no distinction between barrister and solicitor.
 We are all barristers and solicitors in turn.
 However, one has but to frequent the courts to be convinced that, so long as the ten thousand members at the New York County Bar avail themselves of the privilege of appearing in court, the majority of trials will be poorly conducted, with much valuable time wasted.